dapr/dapr/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Feature Request
-about: Start a discussion for Actions
+about: Start a discussion for Dapr
 title: ''
 labels: kind/discussion
 assignees: ''